skyzyx/lambda-qr/README.md

 #### Wi-Fi connection

-Wi-Fi connections are supported in iOS 11 and newer.
+Wi-Fi connections are supported in iOS 11 (2017) and newer, and nearly all versions of Android going back to at least 2010.

 ```plain
 WIFI:T:WPA;S:ThisIsMySSID;P:ThisIsMyPassword;;